 #3: Look at Your Deterrents

 Making your business difficult to penetrate quickly lessens the likelihood that you will become the target of a burglary.
 Thieves don't want to be detected, so if it takes too long to break into your property, they will likely move on to an easier mark.
-Common deterrents include heavy-duty locks and doors, bars on the windows, glass in the doors, motion lights and easy line of sight to a roadway or other buildings which are occupied at night.
+Common deterrents include heavy-duty locks and doors, bars on the windows, glass in the doors, motion lights, and an easy line of sight to a roadway or other buildings which are occupied at night.
 If your business does not have any of these features, your need for a security system is even more urgent.
 One of the best deterrents is evidence of a security system, such as a yard sign or window decals.

 #4: Examine Your Structure

 An office in a high-rise building with its own security system is likely not very vulnerable.
-However, if you have a great deal of valuable equipment, information or materials present, investing in a security system would still be a wise choice.
+However, if you have a great deal of valuable equipment, information, or materials present, investing in a security system would still be a wise choice.

 If your business is located at street level and sits in its own building instead, then it is a much more vulnerable target.
 In this instance, taking steps to protect your valuable property is highly recommended.